adithya-gurikar/Back-Up-service-using-docker-and-Kubernetes/README.md

 # Back-Up-service-using-docker-and-Kubernetes

-#make sure ur crds are for desktop applicaton
+#Make sure your crds are for desktop applicaton

-docker run -it lol
+docker run -it scheduled_drive_uploader

-docker build -t name .
+docker build -t name